 Make sure that you don't provide the SSA with irrelevant medical records.
 For example, if your claim is based solely on mental illness, you do not need to provide records from your allergist, eye doctor, or any other physicians who are unfamiliar with your mental condition.

 Mental illness.
-A claimant who files for disability based on bi-polar disorder and generalized anxiety disorder and who has attended an in-treatment program at a local psychiatric facility on weekends needs the following type of information:
+A claimant who files for disability based on bipolar disorder and generalized anxiety disorder and who has attended an in-treatment program at a local psychiatric facility needs the following type of information:

 Combination of impairments.
 A claimant who files for disability based on type 2 diabetes, chronic obstructive pulmonary disease (COPD), and depression needs to provide the following types of information in support of her claim:

-Remember that these particular pieces of evidence are in addition to the relevant medical records you should submit to the SSA from these providers.
+Remember that many of these pieces of evidence are in addition to the relevant medical records that your doctors should submit to the SSA.

-The SSA outlines a number of conditions that, if all the criteria are met, are eligible for automatic approval.
+The Social Security Administration outlines a number of conditions that, if all the criteria are met, are eligible for automatic approval.
 These conditions are known as "listings."
 If your doctor thinks that your condition qualifies for automatic approval under a listing, the doctor should complete a listing form that explains his or her opinion and provide the appropriate medical documentation.
 Here is an example.

-The claimant was diagnosed with skin cancer, specifically sarcoma.
-Sarcoma of the skin is eligible for automatic approval for benefits under the disability listing for cancers if the cancer has spread (metastasized) to, or beyond, the regional lymph nodes.
+A claimant was diagnosed with skin cancer, specifically sarcoma.
+Sarcoma of the skin is eligible for automatic approval for benefits under the disability listing for skin cancer, if the cancer has spread (metastasized) to, or beyond, the regional lymph nodes.
 A biopsy revealed that the claimant's cancer had spread.
-To prove she met the listing requirements for sarcoma of the skin, the claimant made sure that the SSA had the following information from her doctor.
+To prove she met the listing requirements for sarcoma of the skin, the claimant made sure that the SSA had the following information from her doctor:

-Remember, though, that RFCs must be supported by objective medical evidence for the SSA to give them consideration; otherwise the SSA can disregard them.
+Remember, though, that doctors' RFCs must be supported by objective medical evidence for the SSA to give them consideration; otherwise, the SSA can disregard them.

 Here are some examples of the things that a physical RFC should discuss:

-You can download RFC forms from our website to give to your doctor to complete, or if you have an attorney, he or she will provide one to your doctor.
+You can download a physical RFC form from our website to give to your doctor to complete, or if you have an attorney or disability advocate, they will provide one to your doctor.
 To learn more about how your doctor can help determine your physical RFC, see our article on getting your doctor to fill out an RFC form.

 Here are some things that a mental RFC should discuss:

 Special physician's statement about drug and alcohol abuse.
-Your mental RFC should also contain the following questions, and your doctor must answer them.
+Your mental RFC should also contain answers to the following questions.

-Because the medical evidence and doctors' opinions you provide to the SSA in support of your claim will be determinative in whether you win or lose your disability claim, you may want to contact a lawyer.
-An experienced disability attorney is trained to identify what type of information you need to win and will look over your case to determine what further evidence you need.
-Consult an experienced disability attorney in your area.
+Because the medical evidence and doctors' opinions you provide to the SSA in support of your claim will largely determine whether you win or lose your disability claim, you may want to contact a lawyer or advocate.
+Experienced disability attorneys and advocates are trained to identify what type of information you need to win and will look over your case to determine what further evidence you need.